PennyLaneAI/PennyLane-qsharp/README.rst

   :target: https://pennylane-qsharp.readthedocs.io
   :alt: Documentation

-Contains the PennyLane Q# plugin.
-This plugin allows the full state simulator from the Microsoft Quantum Development Toolkit devices to work with PennyLane.
+.. header-start-inclusion-marker-do-not-remove

+The PennyLane Q# plugin integrates the Q# quantum computing framework with PennyLane's quantum machine learning capabilities.

 `The Microsoft Quantum Development Kit <https://www.microsoft.com/en-us/quantum/development-kit>`_ is an open-source library for quantum programming using the .NET Q# quantum programming language.
 Resulting quantum programs can be executed using built in local simulators, or via the cloud-based Azure quantum simulator.

-`PennyLane <https://pennylane.readthedocs.io>`_ is a machine learning library for optimization and automatic differentiation of hybrid quantum-classical computations.
+`PennyLane <https://pennylane.readthedocs.io>`_ is a cross-platform Python library for quantum machine learning, automatic differentiation, and optimization of hybrid quantum-classical computations.

+.. header-end-inclusion-marker-do-not-remove

 Features